codeangler/vpc-endpoints-lab/verify-gateway.md

 # Verify - Gateway Endpoint

-We will now verify the S3 Gateway VPC Endpoint configuration to validate it meets the stated requirements.
+**Cloud9 to UnRestricted Bucket**

-We will start by validating that the S3 bucket policy you added to the **restricted** bucket enforces the requirement that writes into it occur via our VPC Endpoint.
+Verify that Cloud9 can successfully write into the **unrestricted** bucket (bucket with no bucket policy) via the Internet

 1. Refer to the collected output values from your CloudFormation stack.
-Note the value of the “RestrictedS3Bucket” and "UnrestrictedS3Bucket" outputs.
-You will replace these values in commands below.
+Note the value of the "UnrestrictedS3Bucket" output.
+You will substitute this value into the commands below.

 **Ensure that your session is connected to the Cloud9 instance.
 You will execute steps 2 and 3 from the Cloud9 EC2 instance bash prompt:**

-2. Execute the commands provided below AFTER replacing the values of <UnrestrictedS3Bucket> with the output values collected in step 1.
+2. Execute the commands provided below AFTER replacing the values of <UnrestrictedS3Bucket> with the output value collected in step 1.
 Make note of the results.

 ``` json
 touch test.txt